breadsystems/lei/docs/md/paying.md

 (They unfortunately do not name capitalism itself as the problem, but oh well.
 You can't win 'em all.)

-Matthew Butterick, author of the superb online book *Beautiful Racket*, sums it up nicely:

-So the bottom line is: **if you find this valuable, please pay for it.**
+The bottom line is: **if you find this valuable, please pay for it.**